Shouting Masquerading As Singing: Reasons why so many singers are just yelling

 Pavarotti replied:

 “It took me six years of study… and one must be convinced of it’s importance from the first day… never change ideas.
 You know, the first five or six months it is very depressing because it does not come out right, and you become cyanotic, red in the face.
-Then some students begin to think this approach is wrong, and they try the other way, but it will never bring them security of voice.”*

-Context: Pavarotti didn’t start vocal training til he was 18/19.
+Context: Pavarotti didn’t start voice training til he was 18/19.
 He also had a voice that could sail effortlessly up to an Eb5 even post puberty, and not a weak light sound, but a connected sound.
 Make no mistake, he was gifted with an instrument that makes singing easy and beautiful in a way that most of us couldn’t grasp… even before training.

 AND EVEN THEN, he makes the above statement of how long it took to train his voice the correct way, of how FRUSTRATING it is was to train his voice properly, and how he saw (and perhaps related?) to those who doubt the process.